-Course title & Code Credits Credit distributio on of the Eligibility Pre-
+Course title & Code Credits Credit course distributic Eligibility criteria Pre- requisite

-course criteria requisite
+-

 Lecture Tutorial Practical/ of the

 Practice course

 Immunology and 4 2 0 2 Appeared NIL

 Immunotechnology in

 ALS ZOO DSC 06 semester

 v

 - to acquaint the students about cells of innate and acquired immune system and their interactions. - to learn the structure of antibody, different isotypes and their biological functions. - to acquire knowledge of different types of vaccines. - to apprise the students of the mechanisms of antigen processing and presentation. - to train the students in various immunotechniques applied in diagnostics and therapeutics.